 Beautiful Boxes - Learning to Laminate @ John Lloyd Fine Furniture

-Ideally students will have already attended the Skills Week or Sharpening & Cabinetmaking Fundamentals or similar course elsewhere.
+Ideally, students will have already attended the Skills Week or Sharpening & Cabinetmaking Fundamentals or a similar course elsewhere.

 About the course